-By taking it step by step, you’ll find that you’re more comfortable with your new diet and don’t feel too tempted to reach for chicken or other non-vegan treats.
+By taking it step by step, you’ll find that you’re more comfortable with your new diet and won’t feel too tempted to reach for animal-based products.

 Here, we’ll take you through 9 steps that we believe will be helpful to you as you change to a vegan diet.